 Celia Organic Lager (ABV 4.5%)

 This one is another favourite I tried when I first was new to gluten free beer.
 It’s available in Tesco and I love it because it’s light and refreshing.
-It’s naturally carbonated and gluten removed, measuring up to less than 5ppm for gluten on their Elisa testing results.
+It’s naturally carbonated and gluten removed, measuring up to less than 5ppm for gluten from Elisa testing.
 It has a delicate bitterness and more citrusy tone to it, but If you’re after something darker, they do a lovely dark lager too.

 If the smaller breweries are more your thing…